Sammy Llewellyn

-Noel "Sammy" Llewellyn is a former Trinidad and Tobago international football player.
+Noel "Sammy" Llewellyn (born 24 December 1951) is a former Trinidad and Tobago international football player.
+He played as a forward.

 He played most of his career in Trinidad and Tobago whilst working in the dock area of Port of Spain.
 In 1976, he was banned by the Trinidad and Tobago Football Federation for asking for financial compensation due to not being able to attend his work at the dock, and later being injured in the build up to a game.
 Llewellyn was on the Trinidad and Tobago team at the 1975 Pan American Games.